 Your Website Development/Design RFP

 You don’t necessarily need a formal Request for Proposal (RFP) in order to find a developer/designer for your next project.
-Agreements can be made on brief descriptions, pre-defined service packages or whatever seems to fit.
-However, I am a developer of 20 years and I am here to tell you that you absolutely need an RFP (a good RFP) if you are going to get a custom website designed and/or developed.
+Agreements can be made on brief descriptions, pre-defined service packages, or whatever seems to fit.
+However, I am a developer for over 20 years, and I am here to tell you that you absolutely need an RFP (a good RFP) if you are going to get a custom website designed and/or developed.

-Your RFP should boil down to a checklist of criteria with no vagueness or interpretation-needed.
-Your development team should be able to use this document to write a proposal (“price” because we all know you will skip all the text and go straight to the pricing page) and then you (and your development team) should be able to use this document to develop a detailed scope that can be literally checked off upon delivery.
+Your RFP should boil down to a checklist of criteria with no vagueness or interpretation needed.
+Your development team should be able to use this document to write a proposal and then you (and your development team) should be able to use this document to develop a detailed scope that can be literally checked off upon delivery.

-Vagueness, such as the all too popular meaningless points I refer to above, leaves things open to interpretation which leads to bad scheduling and pricing.
-Nothing derails a project faster than one party thinking they are paying too much, or the other party thinking that demands exceed budget.
-It’s also important to remember that development is a timely process and an accurate timeline cannot be given unless the criteria of the project are clear.
+Vagueness leaves things open to interpretation which leads to bad scheduling and pricing.
+Nothing derails a project faster than one party thinking they are paying too much, or the other party thinking that demands exceed the budget.
+It’s also important to remember that development is a timely process, and an accurate timeline cannot be given unless the criteria of the project are clear.

-Of course there is the argument that you don’t know what you don’t know, so don’t think about this as a technical exercise (unless you are actually a technical person).
-Leave the technical stuff to the development team, put it in plain English what you expect from this project.
-Share this document with your team, coworkers and/or consultants and make sure it is as solid as possible before soliciting bids.
-Again, think “checklist” not concept or idea.
+Of course, there is the argument that you don’t know what you don’t know, so don’t think about this as a technical exercise (unless you are actually a technical person).
+Leave the technical stuff to the development team, and put in plain English what you expect from this project.
+Share this document with your team, coworkers, and/or consultants, and make sure it is as solid as possible before soliciting bids.

 A detailed and concise RFP will greatly increase your chances of finding the right development team, getting an honest price, keeping your project on schedule, and in the end accepting delivery on a product that will last you for years to come.